anisjonischkeit/React-Marvel-App/README.md

 yarn test *
 ```

+The tests can be found alongside their components

 ## To do

 * Add loading spinner for images while they are loading in the detail view